demigecko/CarND-Traffic-Sign-Classifier-Project/README.md

 ![alt text][image6]

-As a last step, I normalized the image data because ...
+#### 1. RGB image (32, 32, 3)

-I decided to generate additional data because ...
+ After data augmentation in the first step, I decided to do image normalization, because it seems to be the right way to do. .

 To add more data to the the data set, I used the following techniques because ...